 - There is a cap of $100,000 on qualified charitable distributions per individual.

 - The charity must be a qualified 501(c)3 organization.

 - You must make your distribution check payable directly to the charity in question, not to a director or another individual in the organization.

 Want to give part of your RMD as a qualified charitable distribution and take the rest for yourself?
 You can!
-These would be separate transactions, but if they add up to the necessary RMD, you’ll meet the requirement.
+These would be separate transactions, but if they add up to the necessary RMD, you’ll still meet the requirement.

 If you’re frustrated with high taxes and unnecessary IRA withdrawals, and have a cause you care about supporting, a Qualified Charitable Distribution might be a good option for you to consider.
-Talk with your advising team to see how this works into your financial plan!
+Your advising team to see how this works into your financial plan!